daniele-rapagnani/alephone-android/README.md

 Download the APK of the desired chapter from the [releases](https://github.com/daniele-rapagnani/alephone-android/releases) page from your phone and install it.
 Your phone may complain about the APKs signature as it is not registered with the Google Play Store, simply ignore the warnings.
 Enjoy!

+## Known Issues

+* Marathon 2/Infinity take a lot of time to start (on some phones even a minute or so), it looks like the app is frozen but it's not.
+After that the game goes on smoothly.
+* If you put the app in background the screen is not redrawn unless you start moving.

 ## How to play

 The game supports playing with both a bluetooth keyboard and a bluetooth joystick!